fogus/spiel/wurfelspiel/cuckoo/README.markdown

 Capture
 -------

 To capture, a player can add the values showing on the faces of two or more of their dice to equal the value on a single opponent die.
-The dice used to capture are then re-rolled and placed into the opponent's stock.
-Likewise, the die captured is taken into the capturing player's stock and dice and also re-rolled.
+The dice used to capture are then re-rolled and placed into the opponent's nest.
+Likewise, the die captured is taken into the capturing player's nest and dice and also re-rolled.

 Placing
 -------

-It's an important aspect of *Cuckoo* that the players are ultimately Responsible for placing all of the dice in theor stock onto the pyramid, including those belonging to their opponent.
+It's an important aspect of *Cuckoo* that the players are ultimately Responsible for placing all of the dice in theor nest onto the pyramid, including those belonging to their opponent.
 When placing a die it must *always* be placed such that its upturned face is exposed on at least one side of the pyramid.
 The placements continue until all of the dice have been added to the pyramid.
 However, the rules for placement require that certain other edges must also show in certain multi-side placements, detailed next.

 ### Multi-side placements